Nobody knew it, but in 1999, Kitt Reuter-Foss was certain her singing career was over.

 They began with a complete evaluation.

-"In situations like Kitt's, you need to address the underlying problems, the behavioral things the patient is doing that are causing the problems," says Ford.
+"In situations like Kitt's, you need to address the underlying problems, the behavioral things the patient is doing that are causing the problems," said Ford, who retired in 2018.

 In Reuter-Foss's case, that meant several things, including her diet (spicy foods, eaten late at night) and choice of exercise (running), both leading to acid reflux.

-But the root of Reuter-Foss's problem proved to be a pseudo-cyst that had damaged the tissues on her vocal cords.
-In her attempts to sing around her problem, she had also developed nodules on her vocal cords.
+But the root of Reuter-Foss's problem proved to be a pseudocyst that damaged the tissues on her vocal cords.
+In her attempts to sing around the problem, she also had developed nodules on her vocal cords.
 In 1999, Ford removed the cyst surgically, allowing her vocal tissues to heal.
-Then a team of speech pathologists led by Diane Bless began teaching Reuter-Foss new ways to care for her voice.
+Then a team of speech pathologists led by Bless began teaching Reuter-Foss new ways to care for her voice.

-"They gave me clear-cut answers," Reuter-Foss says.
+"They gave me clear-cut answers," Reuter-Foss said.
 "I had complete trust in them, and it was fun to be able to talk vocal shop with a doctor."